Degree Holder Entry Programme2023-09-05T14:33:01+01:00

 In addition to the general requirements to join as an officer, you must have Level 2 qualifications in both English and Maths.
 For example a GCSE or iGCSE at grade C (level 4) or above, Functional Skills Level 2, Key Skills Level 2 (Communication and / or Literacy) or Adult Numeracy / Literacy Plus.

-After you have successfully completed your DHEP you have the opportunity to specialise.
-There are opportunities across our Neighbourhood Policing Team where a more collaborative community approach is required or as a detective, investigating more complex crime.
+Upon successful completion of your probation period, you will have the opportunity to specialise, whether this be in a Neighbourhood Policing Team where a more collaborative community approach is required or as a detective, investigating more complex crime.

 The detective role is varied and includes Major Crime Investigation (Homicide, & Cyber Crime), Intelligence (Priority & Organised Crime and Special Branch) and Safeguarding (Child Abuse/Protection of Vulnerable adults, Rape and Multi Agency Risk Assessment roles).